 Mike holds a civil engineering degree from Tufts University and a law degree from Boston University School of Law.
-He is widely published and has been ranked in Chambers USA as one of the country’s best construction lawyers since 2004.
+He is widely published and has been ranked since 2004 in Chambers USA as one of the country’s best construction lawyers.
+In recognition of his contributions to the construction industry, Mike was awarded DBIA’s 2013 Brunelleschi Lifetime Achievement Award, and inducted into both the American College of Construction Lawyers and National Academy of Construction.

 Education